Traveling as a female should feel incredibly beautiful, secure, and empowering.

-The fact of the matter is, when traveling alone, particularly as a woman, the risk involved can get a lot higher.
+The fact of the matter is, when traveling alone, particularly as a female, the risk involved can get a lot higher.
 But most things in life present risks, and this is no reason to limit yourself, precluding invaluable experiences from taking their course.
 If you can learn to navigate life with even a few basic tips to broaden your awareness, then the higher risk might be worth it, because the rewards become exceedingly higher too.
 In a world where violence against women is a serious problem, being careful and vigilant is something women just do.
 It’s certainly not confined to traveling.

 There are some basics that apply greatly to solo female travel and assist with preventing dangerous situations.
 Ultimately, with the right safety measures and awareness, traveling alone as a woman should feel incredibly beautiful, secure, and empowering.